Hand division hero

 Fellowship

-Our fellows receive specialized training in the management of acute hand and upper extremity trauma, microvascular emergencies, reconstructive procedures, congenital limb deformities, and brachial plexus and peripheral nerve injuries.
+As a fellow, you will receive advanced, hands-on training in the comprehensive management of acute hand and upper extremity trauma, microvascular emergencies, complex reconstructive procedures, congenital limb deformities, and brachial plexus and peripheral nerve injuries.
+Our program is designed to equip you with the expertise and confidence to handle the most challenging cases in upper extremity surgery.

 ► Learn more about the fellowship